Even though it can feel like you're being blacklisted, the real answer is much more mundane.

 The exact algorithm for creating your FICO score is secret, but the FICO corporation has made it known that your score consists of 5 different information categories and that some categories are more important than others.

 If you’re being denied for credit, the odds are good that it’s because of problems in your payment history and/or your amounts owed.
 Maybe you had a period where you were out of work and skipped a number of credit card or installment loan payments.
-Or perhaps you were one of the 58 percent of recent college graduates who racked up too much credit card debt within their first two years out of school.
+Or perhaps you were one of the 58% of recent college graduates who racked up too much credit card debt within their first two years out of school.

 Even if it’s been half a decade since you cleaned up your financial act, that information is still on your report and dragging down your creditworthiness.